A Narrative Inquiry on Career Sustenance of Contemporary Artists (Nov 2019 - December 2020)

 | Research Abstract

-According to the 2016 Data Report prepared by TBR’s Creative & Cultural team and commissioned by Arts Council England, 68% of 1,976 visual artists replied “No, definitely not” to the survey question asking whether art practice incomes are enough to live on.
-12% of the same pool answered “No, it provides none of my income” (TBR, 2018: 28).
+Artists are one of the professional groups that have been considered to be at an advantage in the contemporary context of the economy since the rise of the conception of protean career orientation, because the new context increasingly values creativity and innovative approaches.
+However, artists have continuously faced and are still facing challenges not only in attaining success but also in bare survival (UNESCO, 1980; Caves, 2000; Abbing, 2002; Bridgstock, 2007; Koll, 2013; UNESCO, 2015; Malik, 2019).
+According to the 2016 Data Report prepared by TBR’s Creative & Cultural team and commissioned by Arts Council England, 65% of 1,976 visual artists replied “No, definitely not” to the survey question asking whether they could make a living with their art practice in the year 2015.
+17% of the same pool answered “No, it provides none of my income” (TBR, 2018).
 Art is undoubtedly an integral part of contemporary society regarding both culture and economy.
-There are approximately 32,000 exhibitions taking place globally each year that attract over 303 million visitors (UFI, 2019).
-Thousands of students enter art programs at college and graduate levels with hopes of living as an artist every year.
-However, we as a society witness “the reality” where the possibility of fundamental survival has to be heavily questioned by the ones who wish to commit their career to the arts.
-What could this irony be telling us?
+Regardless of the fact that there are approximately 32,000 exhibitions taking place globally each year that attract over 303 million visitors (UFI, 2019), however, we as a society are witnessing the reality where the possibility of fundamental survival needs to be heavily questioned by the ones who wish to commit their careers to produce art.

 A "poem" generated by randomizing excerpts from artist interviews